andidprastyo/Data-Analyst-Projects/README.md

 ## Data Engineering

-🛠️ This section covers projects related to data engineering tasks, such as data extraction, data transformation, and data pipeline development.
+🛠️ This section covers projects related to data engineering tasks, such as data extraction and data pipeline development.

 ## Data Science